canlab/Neuroimaging_Pattern_Masks/Atlases_and_parcellations/2023_Bianciardi_BrainstemNavigatorV0.9/README.md

 ### Evaluation of atlas quality

 The standard for brainstem nuclei in the Wager lab was established by CANLab 2018 (which predates this atlas).
 In CANLab2018 coordinates were aggregated from multiple studies, mostly pain studies, which reported task evoked responses in particular nuclei.
 Most of these studies were conducted between 2005-2010, and would be considered archaic by today's standards, but they had the advantage of linking anatomy with function or sometimes behavior for validation.
-The Bianciardi atlas does not do this for the most part (although see Bianciardi [2016] Magnetic Resonnance Materials in Physics, Biology and Medicine).
+The Bianciardi atlas does not do this for the most part (although see Bianciardi 2016).
 Consequently you should approach these regions with some skepticism.
 However, the atlas has thus far held up under my own scrutiny.

 Some of the regions here disagree with those of CANLab2018.
-The raphe nuclei present an opportunity for robust comparison, since there are several of them distributed along the rostro-caudal axis of the brainstem and most express 5-HT transporter and 5-HT1a autoreceptors, for which we have multiple PET tracer maps available, courtesy of Hansen et al (2022) Nature Neuro.
-The viability of identifying these nuclei by 5-HT transporter ligand was established in a series of papers which identified 3-amin-4-(2-dimethylaminomethylphenylthio) benzonitrile (DASB) as an effective ligand (Son Y et al. [2012] Neuroimage & Son Y et al. [2014] Radiology).
+The raphe nuclei present an opportunity for robust comparison, since there are several of them distributed along the rostro-caudal axis of the brainstem and most express 5-HT transporter and 5-HT1a autoreceptors, for which we have multiple PET tracer maps available (Hansen et al, 2022).
+The viability of identifying these nuclei by 5-HT transporter ligand was established in a series of papers which identified 3-amin-4-(2-dimethylaminomethylphenylthio) benzonitrile (DASB) as an effective ligand (Son Y et al. 2012 & Son Y et al. 2014).
 Hansen et al. provides two such maps and a third using a second 5-HT transporter ligand MADAM.
-Additionally, serotonin release appears regulated by 5-HT1a autoreceptors, for which Hansen provides two more PET contrast maps using two different radioligands, offering a second independent method of validating the raphe nuclei.
+Additionally, serotonin release appears regulated by 5-HT1a autoreceptors (Garcia-Garcia 2014), for which Hansen provides two more PET contrast maps using two different radioligands, offering a second independent method of validating the raphe nuclei.
 We can overlay the raphe parcels from the Bianciardi and CANLab2018 atlases onto the PET tracer maps to evaluate their relative accuracy.

 Bianciardi offers the following raphe nuclei,
 * Caudal-rostral linear raphe (CLi_RLi) (missing from canlab 2018)